I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdriver-createpreallocatedwdfmemory.md

 When the framework memory object that <b>CreatePreallocatedWdfMemory</b> created is deleted, the framework does not deallocate the pre-existing buffer.
 Likewise, a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff560162">IWDFMemory::SetBuffer</a> does not deallocate the previously assigned buffer.

-The following code example shows how to create a memory object for a buffer.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |